lc3412/Ares/README.md

 $clang-3.9 -S -emit-llvm -g example.i
 ```

-We have provide part of build-capture result of 19 projects in evaluation_build_capture_Results folders.

 In theory, any projects supported by clang can be build-capture by our tool.
 However, clang is different from gcc.
 Therefore, we suggest to replace the $CC$ in Makefile by clang-3.9, such as